tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 Nothing in this section should be taken as a requirement for a particular format or serialization of `bdqffdq:Assertions` or `Responses`.
 Implementations MAY serialize `Assertions` in any appropriate form.

-Nothing in this section should be taken as a requirement for how `bdqffdq:Assertions` or `Responses` are to be presented to consumers of `Data Quality Report`s.
+Nothing in this section should be taken as a requirement for how `bdqffdq:Assertions` or `Responses` are to be presented to consumers of `Data Quality Reports`.
 Implementations MAY present the results of Tests in any form appropriate for their consumers.

 See [3.1 Structure of a Response (normative)](../../bdqtest/index.md#31-structure-of-response-normative) in [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on representing Responses as RDF or in data structures.